vCore420/vCoreUI/README.md

 <button class="button-dark">Dark Button</button>
 <button class="button-light">Light Button</button>
 ```

-## Glass Effect Filter - Thanks to archisvaze for the Liquid Glass Effect

 To enable the full glass distortion effect, include the following SVG filter at the end of your HTML file: